Strategic Criminal Defense Representation Against Indecent Exposure Charges

 Fortunately, in some circumstances, there are ways to prevent this crime from showing up on your permanent record.
 Indecent exposure is a crime that often involves impulsive behavior, inspired by the loss of inhibition that comes with excessive alcohol use.
-Many charges involving indecent exposure, enticement or lascivious conduct are defensible, and it is possible to get a diversion in some instances.
+Many charges involving indecent exposure, enticement or lascivious acts are defensible, and it is possible to get a diversion in some instances.

-Get The Skilled Defense Help You Need – Reach Out Today
+The Skilled Defense You Need

 Do not underestimate the severity of your charges, and do not leave your future to chance.
 I offer a free consultation so you can talk with an experienced Missouri lawyer about your specific situation.
 Call my Kansas City office at 816-221-5900, call my Lee’s Summit office at 816-525-1500 or contact me online to schedule your free initial consultation with me.
 Take the first step in protecting your future.